rom-rb/rom-rb.org/source/doc-pages/guides/basics/commands.md

 delete operations.
 A command receives a relation and executes its operation against that relation.

+ROM supports three type of commands:

+- `ROM::Commands::Create`
+- `ROM::Commands::Update`
+- `ROM::Commands::Delete`

+It is possible for a given adapter to provide more types.

 ## Defining a command

 A command can be defined as a class that inherits from an adapter-specific class